Your true Icelandic winter adventure awaits you. Book your tour here!

 or similar

-Occasionally there is time to make a short stop at Akureyri, the Capital of the North.
+Occasionally, there is time to make a short stop at Akureyri, the Capital of the North.
 We always drive through this charming town, passing through the mesmeric scenery along Eyjafjörður (the Island Fjord) on the way to the little fishing town of Dalvík.

 Your whale-watching boat trip departs from the traditional working harbor.
 During the 3-hour boat trip, you can expect to spot humpback whales, white-beaked dolphins, minke whales, and sometimes even a majestic blue whale showing up in the bay.
 If you are lucky, you might see one!

-When we step ashore, we drive to Siglufjörður, a charming fishing village with a rich history.
-In the early 20th century, there was a gold rush atmosphere when the remote community became the herring fishing capital of the Atlantic.
 Your journey around Tröllaskagi (the Troll Peninsula) will show you some of Iceland's best ocean scenery and skiing areas.
 The characterful small villages on this peninsula will give you a good insight into how life was/is lived in the remote Icelandic villages.
 Our drive will take us through some thriving agricultural areas on our way to Laugarbakki.

 Day Highlights